Shared space: Nearly car free

 The British Transport Research Laboratory found that below flows of 90 vehicles per hour adult pedestrians were prepared to mingle with traffic.
 When flows reached 110 vehicles per hour, they used the width between frontages as if it were a traditional road.
 A similar value is used to define suitability for a woonerf.

 Examples

 Numerous towns and cities around the world have implemented schemes with elements based on the shared space principles.

 Australia

 Bendigo, Victoria, plans (as of October 2007) to implement shared space in its city centre.
+The Streets as Shared Spaces program supported 65 councils across New South Wales in developing shared spaces, since its launch in May 2020.

 Austria

 In October 2011, Graz opened a shared space zone around a five-point intersection known as Sonnenfelsplatz next to the University of Graz with the intention of easing congestion from 4 separate city bus lines and auto, bike and pedestrian traffic as well as reducing the number of accidents.
 This was the first shared space concept for Austria.